 Junior School had the wonderful team from ‘A-Life‘ come in and set up all different stations that taught us about overall health; from dental hygiene to physical fitness and coping with big feelings!

-In Middle School and Upper School, we had Julie from Brave the Rage and these boys learnt all about how to be assertive, calm, kind and navigate challenging situations.
+In Middle School and Upper School, we had Julie from ‘Brave the Rage‘ and the older pupils learnt all about how to be assertive, calm, kind and navigate challenging situations and feelings.

-The parents also had an opportunity to engage in a parent workshop that helped them have tangible strategies to support their children with big emotions and challenging situations.
+Parents also had an opportunity to engage in a parent workshop that helped them have tangible strategies to support their children with big emotions and challenging situations.

 We look forward to carrying out Wellbeing Week each year and reinforcing the message that our wellbeing matters.